-This career certificate demonstrates your commitment to upholding the highest standards in equine care, training, riding and management, and the ability to lead your business and impart your knowledge to others.
+This career certificate demonstrates your commitment to upholding the highest standards in equine care and management, and the ability to lead your business and impart your knowledge to others.
 It also demonstrates your commitment to equine welfare showing your continued development of health and safety and making a valuable contribution to the management of horses within your care.

-This career certificate endorses you as an ambassador for the BHS at home and overseas, showing commitment to the continued development and leading standards of horse care, management, riding and training with the welfare of the horse central to your ethos.
+This career certificate endorses you as an ambassador for the BHS at home and overseas, showing commitment to the continued development and leading standards of horse care and management with the welfare of the horse central to your ethos.
 You will hold the BHS values at the heart of all you do as a role model in the industry.

-The Performance Centre Manager with Riding qualification is awarded upon achievement of three sections:
+The Performance Centre Manager qualification is awarded upon achievement of two sections: